patrickjolliffe/presentations/charset/charset.md

 ###`⠙⠕⠛`[^⠀]

-[^⠀]: If any blind people have a problem with that joke you know where to find me!
+[^⠀]: To any blind people offended by that joke, you know where to find me!

 ^
 19th Century